 Talking to your manager about your career goals and progression should not be a one-time-only deal.
 Make sure you’re scheduling career development meetings regularly with your manager.
 The frequency may depend on the size of your goals and the nature of your action items but, in general aiming for a meeting once every quarter that is solely dedicated to discussing your career is a good idea.

 Discussing your career development with your manager is just the first step

 Career development meetings truly can be valuable and productive when planned and executed correctly.
 You just have to take the steps to make them that way, so don’t underestimate their value.

 As the saying goes, if you want to be in the top 5%, you have to do something different than the other 95%.
 Actively planning and engaging in career development meetings help high achievers move forward in their career sooner.
 Above all, remember that any good manager will be on your side!
 Managers want to see their teams succeed, and it’s likely that your manager will be supportive of your career development goals.

-This article was written by Megan Baker and Jelena Milutinovic on behalf of the Australian Institute of Business.
+This article was written by Jelena Milutinovic on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
-The following sources were used to compile this article: Inc. and Forbes.
+The following sources were used to compile this article: Forbes.